MicrosoftDocs/power-platform/power-platform/power-fx/yaml-formula-grammar.md

 *Name* `:` `SPACE` `=` *Expression*

-The space between the colon and the equals sign is required to be YAML compliant.
+The space between the colon and the equals sign is required to be YAML-compliant.
 The equals sign disrupts YAML's normal interpretation of the expression, allowing the rest of the line to be interrupted as the formula language.

 For example: